harsh543/Watson-conversation-chatbox/README.md

 # Watson-conversation-chatbox

-This will help order ice cream and converse with customers for that.It uses twilio (telecommunication API) integrated wioth IBM watson.
+This helps interact with Watson using SMS.It uses twilio (telecommunication API) integrated wioth IBM watson.